David Donihue

 In 2020 I was hired to provide UX/UI consulting services until the COVID pandemic forced them to abruptly downsize.
 I was rehired in June 2022.

-to take time off.
+At the end of 2018, I accepted a buyout offer that allowed me to take time off.
 During this time I traveled, developed two WordPress sites, studied UX design, and conducted Digital Privacy Workshops for Consumer Reports.

 New York, NY | 2004 to 2018